FatemehTarashi/awesome-tda/README.md

 - [Topological Data Analysis](http://www.enseignement.polytechnique.fr/informatique/INF556/#Synopsis) A course is not active, but the course notes are useful.

 ## Tools
-- [Ctl](https://github.com/appliedtopology/ctl) - (C++11 library) a set of generic tools for Building Neighborhood Graphs and Cellular Complexes, Computing [persistent] homology over finite fields, Parallel algorithms for homology. an be used with c++, Python, MATLAB and R.
+- [Ctl](https://github.com/appliedtopology/ctl) - (C++11 library) A set of generic tools for Building Neighborhood Graphs and Cellular Complexes, Computing [persistent] homology over finite fields, Parallel algorithms for homology. an be used with c++, Python, MATLAB and R.

 - [Knotter](https://github.com/rosinality/knotter) Implementation of Mapper algorithm for TDA